 Integration and Automation

-• Integration with existing security tools: CASBs can integrate with other security solutions like firewalls, SIEMs, and identity and access management (IAM) systems, providing a unified security posture and seamless enforcement of security policies across various environments.
+• Integration with existing security tools: CASBs integrate with other security solutions like firewalls, SIEMs, and identity and access management (IAM) systems.
+This setup creates one policy plane across on-prem and cloud.

 • Automated responses: Organizations can benefit from automated responses to security incidents, such as blocking access, requiring additional authentication, or alerting security teams.
 The result is quickly diffused threats and reduced impact of security breaches.